enes-erenn/React-Workplace/README.md

 - To Do App
 - Notes App
 - Breaking Bad App
+- SpendMoney App
+- ReduxCart
+- Memory Game
+- ReactAuth App

   It is enough to run this "react app" to reach all of the apps upper.

 ## Available Scripts